 Sharing is caring

-We’ve been asking friends, families, communities and professionals to show they care by playing their part in keeping children safe and sharing their experience and knowledge – not just about the horrors of accidents, but also the really practical, simple things they do to prevent them. #sharingiscaring #childsafetyweek
+We asked parents and carers to share their experience and knowledge – not just about the horrors of accidents, but also the really practical, simple things they do to prevent them.